astru03/TerraClassifier_1/README.md

 docker-compose up --build -d
 ```
 4. An image of the application is created and the image of "openeocubes_custom" published on Dockerhub is used at the same time.
 Both images are started together in a container.
-5. Once the container has been successfully downloaded and started, the application can be accessed in the browser.
+5. Once the container has been successfully started, the application can be accessed in the browser.
 If the application has been started locally, it can be accessed at the following URL: http://localhost:3000.<br>
 If the application has been started via an AWS EC2 instance, it can be accessed at the following URL: http://IP-of-your-EC2-Instance:3000.